stevegrossi/stevegrossi.github.io/source/posts/2014-01-25-this-week-i-learned-4.html.markdown

 tags: rails, wordpress
 ---

+An assets gotcha to avoid when upgrading from Rails 3 to 4, keeping WordPress theme comments around with Sass, and an intro to one of my favorite new development tools: the virtualization-management tool Vagrant.

+READMORE

 ## Upgrading from Rails 3 to 4 Won't Minify Your Assets By Default

 This one caught me by surprise while I was trying out Google's [PageSpeed Insights Chrome extension][1].
 Rails 4 seems to require a new configuration syntax to minify your text assets (like stylesheets and scripts).
 Newly generated Rails 4 apps will include it by default, but if you're upgrading from Rails 3 you have to adjust your config/environments/production.rb as shown: